 The basic idea of wiring is to bend the stems and branches just the way you want them.

 To make the Bonchi`s look "real trees", you should try to bend the branches down, as older trees tend to do.

 Keep in mind this important tip: there are NO RULES with Bonchi`s.

-As a father of a bonsai chile idea, I can make the rules, can't I? :D
+As a father of the bonsai chile pepper idea, I can make the rules about no rules, can't I? :D

 This picture illustrates how the wiring is done.